The Incredible Sai Baba

 No more talk of crazy fakirs.
 The people of Shirdi believed now in the jewel on the dunghill.
 They knew that they had a man of power among them.
 They soon found that he was a saint and teacher with enormous compassion for those who suffered,

 Nevertheless, he remained bizarre, a man of mystery.
 Nobody knew his name.
 Sai Baba is not a ‘name, Sai (pronounced approximately like ‘sigh’) is a Persian word for ‘saint’ and Baba is a Hindi term of endearment and respect meaning ‘father’, Nobody knew why he chose Shirdi as his abode.
 Rather a village than a town, six miles from the nearest railway station, not previously a spiritual centre; and yet he remained there for nearly half a century, until his death in 1918, while ever more devotees flocked around from the towns.
-If there was a personal reason it was as strange as the whole circumstances of his life: many years later, when he was already famous, he told a devotee to dig at the foot of the neem-tree where he used to sit on his first arrival there; a tomb was nearthed and he declared that it was that of his Guru, not in this life but in a previous incarnation.
+If there was a personal reason it was as strange as the whole circumstances of his life: many years later, when he was already famous, he told a devotee to dig at the foot of the neem-tree where he used to sit on his first arrival there; a tomb was unearthed and he declared that it was that of his Guru, not in this life but in a previous incarnation.

 “Once I was discussing the Puranas and other works, we were reading with three friends and arguing how to attain realization.